§ x § x §

 "Kisuke Urahara, you will—" Yamamoto rumbled.
 Joy for speakerphone.
 On the other end only.

 "Genryusai Yamamoto," Kisuke said loudly, a touch of bitter mockery in his voice, "I will do whatever the hell I think will keep more people from getting killed.
 Get Jūshirō, Rukia, and a tech on a train here now and I'll give updates once they're on the way.
 I need them here and I need them to arrive visibly from a place that thing can't monitor so they can come and go without revealing our transit capabilities.
-That's a three-hour ride so get moving!"
+That's a four-hour ride so get moving!"

 They bickered a bit, but it sounded like Jūshirō and Rukia had heard him, snagged a tech, and gone off to prepare.
 Jūshirō was one of maybe three people who could do that without getting roasted by the old man.
 Bless him for using that privilege.